EddieHubCommunity/HealthCheck/README.md

 1. Login with your GitHub _(only public info required)_
 2. Add GitHub repo URL
-3. Run HealthCheck against repo and view the report
+3. Run HealthCheck against repo and view the report (if you have permissions on the repo, you will see more statistics)
 4. Add a HealthCheck badge to your project

 ## Quickstart guide for local development